Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Methodology

-We begin by visualizing the suboptimal outcomes of CFG using Gaussian mixture tasks \cite{cfg}, a toy example with closed-form solutions.
+We begin by visualizing the suboptimal outcomes of CFG using Gaussian mixture data \citep{cfg}, a toy example with closed-form solutions.
 This allows us to systematically observe the discrepancies between predictions and ground truth.
-Building on the analysis of how GWM \cite{Autoguidance} improves results, we identify its limitations and propose incorporating stochastic sub-networks into the CFG framework, providing a novel approach to enhance model performance.
+Building on the analysis of how weak-model guidance \citep{Autoguidance} improves results, we identify its limitations and propose incorporating stochastic sub-networks into the CFG framework, providing a novel approach to enhance model performance.

-CFG improves conditional generation by implicitly amplifying the conditional probability density, raising it to a power greater than one \cite{bradley2024classifier}.
+CFG improves conditional generation by implicitly amplifying the conditional probability density, raising it to a power greater than one \citep{bradley2024classifier}.
 Figure \ref{fig:1d_toy_distribution} illustrates a 1D toy example (top) aimed at learning a Gaussian Mixture distribution with modes at $-4$ and $4$.
 While CFG significantly improves the baseline conditional output, it also introduces a notable drawback: as highlighted by the red box, the mode of the generated distribution is slightly shifted from the ground truth.
 A similar shift occurs in a 2D toy example (bottom), where samples are scattered into unintended regions.
 These findings suggest that, although CFG enhances sample quality, its distributional fidelity remains suboptimal.
-Autoguidance, as a representative of GWM~\cite{Autoguidance,sag,seg,pag}, is designed to guide the model toward well-learned, high-probability regions by leveraging a weak model.
-As shown in the middle column of Figure~\ref{fig:1d_toy_distribution}, AutoGuidance improves the peak near -4 but remains limited.
+Autoguidance, as a representative of weak-model guidance~\citep{Autoguidance,sag,seg,pag}, is designed to guide the model toward well-learned, high-probability regions by leveraging a weak model.
+As shown in Figure~\ref{fig:1d_toy_distribution} (middle), AutoGuidance improves the peak near -4 but remains limited.
 Its improvement stems from the construction of a weak model, with the extent of enhancement depending on the weak model's effectiveness.
 Such models are typically created by reducing model capacity or training epochs.